Chakradhar-Jeereddy/k8-resources/volumes/volumes.md

 ## Persistent storage
 1. EBS - Elastic blockstorage
-         Like hard disk, should be close to VM/Computer Data transfer is very fast
+         Like hard disk, should be close to VM/Computer.
+         Data transfer is very fast.
-         can connect to only one computer at a time Database and OS should be in EBS
+         Can connect to only one computer at a time.
+         Database and OS should be in EBS.

 2. EFS - Elastic filestorage
-         Like NFS, can be anywhere in the network data transfer is slow complered to EBS. can be used in multiple systems at a time.
+         Like NFS, can be anywhere in the network.
+         Data transfer is slow complered to EBS.
+         Can be used in multiple systems at a time.
          Databases and OS can't be used in EFS.
          You can keep files in EFS.